flashtyper/send_1001Tracklist/README.md

 # send_1001Tracklist
-a crap and dirty perl code which checks if a new tracklist of a given artist/dj at 1001tracklist.com is released and send it to discord
+a crap and dirty perl code which checks if a new tracklist of a given artist/dj at 1001tracklist.com is released and send it to discord.

+works with icinga2

 # usage
 ./script.pl adambeyer "Adam Beyer"